 Hi!
 I'm James P. Axiotis, an international television and film producer with over 30 years of experience developing and producing content throughout the East and West Coast markets within the United States.

-As an immigrant adopted from an orphanage in Athens, Greece, at the age of just one, I have dedicated much of my life to addressing issues surrounding immigration, displaced children, and social injustice, especially when it comes to women's rights.
-In relation to this, I am also currently working on my own film, Georgia, which tells the true story of my 19-year-old single mother forced to give up her illegitimate child in Greece, and my subsequent search for her identity.
+As an immigrant adopted from an orphanage in Athens, Greece, I have dedicated much of my life to addressing issues surrounding immigration, displaced children, and social injustice, especially when it comes to women's rights.
+I am also currently working on my own film, Georgia, which tells the true story of my young single mother forced to give up her “illegitimate” child in Greece.

 Growing up in Southern California with my adopted family, I first went on set at the age of 13 for an ABC after-school special, “Mighty Moose and the Quarterback Kid”, and knew instantly film was the career for me.
 I started work as a production assistant on television shows and soon became a post-production supervisor at NBC network.
 By age 24, I was one of the network’s youngest producers.
 Having worked on shows for Facebook/Instagram, I have also had the opportunity to learn the huge importance of utilizing social media to increase viewership and awareness.

 Outside of my normal work, I have served two terms on the National Board for the Producers Guild of America, where I am also a part of the International Committee and the AAPI Committee, and am a member of the Producers Guild of Europe, the Academy of Television Arts and Sciences, BFI, and the Greek America Foundation.